dotnet/docs/docs/standard/design-guidelines/dependency-properties.md

  Unfortunately dependency property accessors cannot contain arbitrary validation code.
 Instead, dependency property validation logic needs to be specified during property registration.

- **X DO NOT** put dependency property validation logic in the property’s accessors.
+ ❌ DO NOT put dependency property validation logic in the property’s accessors.
 Instead, pass a validation callback to `DependencyProperty.Register` method.

 ## Dependency Property Change Notifications
- **X DO NOT** implement change notification logic in dependency property accessors.
+ ❌ DO NOT implement change notification logic in dependency property accessors.
 Dependency properties have a built-in change notifications feature that must be used by supplying a change notification callback to the <xref:System.Windows.PropertyMetadata>.

 ## Dependency Property Value Coercion
  Property coercion takes place when the value given to a property setter is modified by the setter before the property store is actually modified.

- **X DO NOT** implement coercion logic in dependency property accessors.
+ ❌ DO NOT implement coercion logic in dependency property accessors.

  Dependency properties have a built-in coercion feature, and it can be used by supplying a coercion callback to the `PropertyMetadata`.